 Teaching is informed by regionally aligned research strengths in:

 This research feeds directly into the course, which means you will be learning about the latest issues from world-renowned experts.

 You can combine either of these subjects with another subject to create your degree programme.
-Not sure which subjects to choose?
-Don't worry as the joint honours curriculum enables students to switch subjects after Year One depending on which core modules they have completed.
-To see the full range of combinations and their UCAS codes see:
+For the full range of combinations and their UCAS codes see: